hosseinmd/react-signalr/readme.md

 Supported microsoft/signalR version 5 and later

-features
+Features

-- Connect event to a component
+- Hooks for connect event to a component
-- Manage connections in multiple tabs
+- Manage connections in multiple tabs (SignalR can only have about 6 tabs open).
+React-signalr will create a connection open and send event to other tabs by [hermes-channel](https://github.com/hosseinmd/hermes)
+- Handle reconnect

 ## TOC